PP-Module for LiFi Access Systems

 1.3 Compliant Targets of Evaluation

 This PP-Module specifically addresses LiFi (IEEE 802.11bb, ITU G.9991) access systems (AS).
 A compliant LiFi AS is a system composed of hardware and software that is connected to a network and has an infrastructure role in the overall enterprise network.
-In particular, a LiFi AS establishes a secure wireless (IEEE 802.11, IEEE802.1x, IEEE 802.1AE) link that provides an authenticated and encrypted path to an enterprise network and thereby decreases the risk of exposure of information transiting “over-the-air”.
+In particular, a LiFi AS establishes a secure wireless (IEEE 802.11, IEEE802.1x, IEEE 802.1AE) link that provides an authenticated and encrypted path to an enterprise network and thereby decreases the risk of exposure of information transiting “over-the-air.”

 Since this PP-Module extends the NDcPP, conformant TOEs are obligated to implement the functionality required in the NDcPP along with the additional functionality defined in this PP-Module in response to the threat environment discussed subsequently herein.

 The TOE encompasses the OS kernel drivers, shared software libraries, and some application software included with the OS.
 The applications considered within the TOE are those that provide essential LiFi services that make up the LiFi link and security.
 Examples are management services that implement configuration functions specified in this PP-Module, host services that manage client authentication to the access point, and the libraries and modules that provide security implementation of the LiFi link.
-This applies to each separate TOE component that are being used to meet the security requirements proposed.
+This applies to each separate TOE component that is being used to meet the security requirements proposed.

 1.3.1 TOE Boundary

 The physical boundary for a TOE that conforms to this PP-Module is one or more physical network appliances (in a standalone or distributed configuration) that provides generalized network device functionality such as auditing, identification and authentication, and cryptographic services for network communications, as well as specialized functionality for facilitating remote network access via LiFi communications.
-The TOE's logical boundary includes all functionality required by the claimed Base-PP, this PP-Module, and any other PP-Modules which may be claimed by the ST author as a part of a PP-Configuration that includes this PP-Module.
+The TOE's logical boundary includes all functionality required by the claimed Base-PP, this PP-Module, and any other PP-Modules that may be claimed by the ST author as a part of a PP-Configuration that includes this PP-Module.
 Product functionality for which no PP-Module exists, or for which no SFR within a relevant PP-Module exists to capture, are considered to be non-interfering with respect to the TSF.
 In other words, they may be present or enabled in the evaluated configuration of the TOE but their presence must not degrade or interrupt the enforcement of functions within the TOE's logical boundary.

-Note that while the Base-PP permits the TOE either to be a physical or virtual network appliance, LiFi devices require the use of specialized hardware that will not be present on commodity servers, and it is therefore expected that any TOE that conforms to this PP-Module will be one or more dedicated physical devices.
+Note that while the Base-PP permits the TOE to be either a physical or virtual network appliance, LiFi devices require the use of specialized hardware that will not be present on commodity servers, and it is therefore expected that any TOE that conforms to this PP-Module will be one or more dedicated physical devices.

 Figure 1: High Level TOE Implementation